-- Prepared EIA Scoping Report, and negotiated/agreed scope of EIA with Local Planning Authority and its statutory consultees.
+Prepared the EIA Scoping Report and agreed the scope with the local planning authority and its statutory consultees

-- Co-ordinated, advised and worked closely with the client, design and technical team to ensure the EIA process was integral to the development of the proposals, clearly defining the key parameters against which the assessment was based.
+Coordinated, advised and worked closely with the project teams to ensure the process was integral to the development of the proposals

-The EIA process as an integral part of the project’s development, allowed likely significant environmental effects to be identified to the project team at the earliest opportunity, which resulted in many being avoided or minimised, with the consequence of avoiding expensive mitigation, saving the client and the project money.
+The EIA process was an integral part of the project’s development.
+This allowed likely significant environmental effects to be identified to the project team at the earliest opportunity, which resulted in many being avoided or minimised.
+As

 new trees to be planted